aixoss/aix-puppet/README.md

   AIX LPARs and AIX VIOS, by running this module on a NIM server managing these LPARs and VIOS.<br>
- Operations desired by the user are declared into a manifest file, using Puppet configuration language called DSL (Domain Specific Language), and using
-  ad hoc syntax explained below.
-This syntax uses specific custom types that have been implemented (with their related providers) for 'Puppet AIX and NIM Automation' module, to control necessary operations to automatically perform AIX updates and patch management, and VIOS updates.
+ Operations desired by the user are declared into a manifest file, using Puppet configuration language called DSL (Domain Specific Language), and using ad hoc syntax explained below.
+This syntax uses specific custom types that have been implemented (with their related providers) for 'Puppet AIX and VIOS Automation' module, to control necessary operations to automatically perform AIX updates and patch management, and VIOS updates.
 These new custom types enable to declare resources in  manifest file.
 These types '**download**', '**patchmngt**', '**fix**', and '**vios**' are described hereafter in detail.<br>
  AIX updates and patch management operations performed by this 'AIX and VIOS Automation Puppet module' are shortly described now.<br><br>
 **Firstly** as far as AIX LPARs are concerned:<br>
  - Necessary AIX level updates are automatically downloaded from FixCentral using '**suma**' features.
 Downloaded updates are locally kept and shared between LPARs if possible.<br>